Wrocław – castle church of St Martin

 Initially, the church was made of an oblong chancel and an adjacent eight-sided nave with an outside diameter of about 12.5 meters.
 The church was originally a three-level building.
 It had ground floor placed partly in the ground, intended for sarcophags, the main floor intended for liturgical functions and the upper floor in the form of a gallery surrounding the chapel, supported by massive buttresses.
 Octagonal nave was covered with a pyramid roof with a wooden lantern, in contact with the gable roof of the chancel.
 The external architecture was created by vertical buttresses with recesses in the lower part and gallery windows in the upper part.

-The main entrance, accessible from external stairs and the vestibule between the two buttresses, led from the north side, that is from the side of the castle courtyard.
+The main entrance, accessible from external stairs and the vestibule between the two most massive buttresses, led from the north side, that is from the side of the castle courtyard.
+In addition, the church was accessed via a covered porch, connected to a gallery on the first floor.
 Two tracks of spiral stairs connected the basement with the main level of the chapel and the main level with the upper gallery.
 They were located in two thickest, front buttresses flanking the main entrance mentioned above.

-The deepened ground floor was to be covered with a vault supported by a single pillar in the middle of the octagonal nave, and the main floor with a presbytery have a rib vaults.
-The gallery was intended for nuns participating in prayers for the soul of the prince and was available from the monastery through a special passage on the arcade.
-Gallery was 2.1 meters wide, rising 3.6 meters above the level of the first floor, and its height could reach 6-7 meters.
-From the inside of the chapel, the gallery was separated by arcades and a sill, in accordance with the requirements of the monastic rule.
+The ground floor, about 0.5-0.6 meters under the ground level, was to be covered with a vault supported by a single pillar in the middle of the octagon, but this was never realized and ground floor was most probably covered by a ceiling at a height of 3.1 meters.
+The main floor with the chancel, placed about 2.8 meters above the ground level, was topped with a cross-rib vault.
+The third-floor gallery ran around the entire building.
+It was intended for nuns participating in prayers for the prince’s soul and was accessible from the monastery through a special passage, suspended on the arcade.
+It was 2.1 meters wide, rose to a height of 3.6 meters above the level of the first floor floor, and its height could reach 6-7 meters.
+The gallery was separated from the interior of the chapel by arcades and a parapet, in accordance with the requirements of the monastic rule.

 Current state

 Church of St. Martin is the only survived building belonging to the former Piast’s castle in Wrocław, but it has survived to this day in a strongly changed form.
-Part of the nave was reduced to the old size, superstructured and covered with a roof, which gave it a tower shape.
+The 13th-century walls have been preserved to a height of almost 4 metres above the floor of the former second storey, with a 14th-century fragment still visible above.
+Nave was reduced to the size of the inner core, superstructured and covered with a roof, which gave it a tower-like shape.
 In 1968, the outline of the old buttresses was reconstructed, which could help to visualize the original appearance.

 show this monument on map